Kapernikov/skaffold-helm-tutorial/chapters/02-dockerize-backend.md

 docker build -t myapi -f docker/Dockerfile .
 ```

-Some questions!
+> What happens when we change python code and rebuild the docker image. **Can we make this more efficient ?** If you don't get this question, head over [here](https://www.baeldung.com/linux/docker-build-cache) and read that article.
-* What happens when we change python code and rebuild the docker image.
-Can we make this more efficient ?
+> If you think you can do it, try to add another endpoint `/health` to the backend application that just returns 'okay'

 We can now try to launch a container!